Symptoms and Diagnosis of Multiple Pregnancy

 Many women suspect they are pregnant with more than one baby.
 Diagnosis of multiple fetuses may be made early in pregnancy, especially if fertility treatments were used.
 In addition to a complete medical history and physical examination, diagnosis may be made by:

 Pregnancy blood testing.
-Levels of human chorionic gonadotrophin (hCG) may be quite high with multiple pregnancy.
+Levels of human chorionic gonadotropin (hCG) may be quite high with multiple pregnancy.

 Alpha-fetoprotein.
 Levels of a protein released by the fetal liver and found in the mother's blood may be high when more than one fetus is making the protein.